Trump Twitter Shutdown? Federal Judge Rules That Public Officials Not Allowed To Block People Who Are Critical

 “As Trump’s recent tweets banning transgender military service demonstrate, the president uses Twitter not just to convey official policy but also for lawmaking,” Stern wrote.
 “This habit would seem to turn his feed into a quintessential public forum.
 And so, under the First Amendment, he lacks the power to block those users who tweet their discontent at @realDonaldTrump.”

-Even if Donald Trump does not suffer a legal setback in his Twitter habits, he may be facing pressure from within his own administration to reign in the social media sharing.
-Reports this week indicated that Defense Secretary James Mattis was “appalled” that Trump decided to announce on Twitter his ban on transgendered people from serving in the military.
-As The Hillreported, Mattis had no idea that Trump was planning to make the announcement and saw the tweets as an insult to transgendered members of the armed services.
+Even if Donald Trump does not suffer a legal setback in his Twitter habits, he may be facing pressure from within his own administration to rein in the social media sharing.
+Reports this week indicated that Defense Secretary James Mattis was appalled that Trump decided to announce on Twitter his ban on transgender people from serving in the military.
+As The Hill reported, Mattis had no idea that Trump was planning to make the announcement and saw the tweets as an insult to transgender members of the armed services.

 President Trump just announced – on Twitter – people who are transgender won't be allowed in the U.S. military. pic.twitter.com/9p5X1RjfI6